gitGNU/gnu_kenozooid/doc/user/backup.rst

-- snapshot of dive computer data is preserved - if data processing software uses universal data format independent from dive computer model or manufacturer (i.e.  UDDF), then, when new software features or bug fixes are implemented, the data in universal format can be regenerated from a snapshot
+- snapshot of dive computer data is preserved - if data processing software uses universal data format independent from dive computer model or manufacturer (i.e.  UDDF), then, when new software features or bug fixes are implemented, the data in universal format can be extracted from a snapshot
 - the binary data from a backup can be sent to developers of data parsing software to investigate software related problems